normal-computing/posteriors/docs/examples/ekf_premier_league.md

 # Extended Kalman filter for Premier League football

-In this example, we'll use `posteriors`' extended Kalman filter implementation to infer the skills of Premier League football teams.
+In this example, we'll use the extended Kalman filter implementation from `posteriors` to infer the skills of Premier League football teams.
 We'll use a simple Elo-style Bayesian model from [Duffield et al](https://arxiv.org/abs/2308.02414) to model the outcome of matches.

 ## Data